Jarsa-dev/documentation-user/crm/leads/generate/emails.rst

 .. image:: ./media/emails03.jpg
    :align: center

-Set up catch-all email domain
+Configurar Set up catch-all email domain
 =============================

 Additionally to your sales team aliases, you can also create a generic